Heber Manning Wells: Governor of Utah

 In 1895, Wells defeated Utah Republican Party chairman Charles Crane and former territorial governor Arthur Lloyd Thomas for the Republican nomination for governor.
 In the general election, he defeated Caine, the Democratic nominee, his former superior in the Salt Lake City recorder's office, and a former territorial Delegate to Congress.
 Wells won a five-year term, which was created to set up even-numbered year elections every four years beginning in 1900.
-In 1900 he was reelected to a four-year term, defeating Democrat James Moyle.
+In 1900, he was reelected to a four-year term, defeating Democrat James Moyle.
 Having assumed office at age 36, Wells is the youngest person to have served as Utah's governor.

 Wells' first term dealt with the formation and organization of the new state government, including courts and executive branch departments.
 Ongoing concern over the availability of water for both agriculture and an expanding population led in 1897 to the state's first laws concerning irrigation and water rights.
 Wells was also a supporter of creating the Branch Normal School for training teachers, which later became Southern Utah University.
 In addition, he backed creation of the first state-sponsored organization for supporting the arts, which eventually became the Utah Arts Council.
-During his first time, the state also accepted federal land at Fort Douglas as the site for the University of Utah.
+During his first term, the state also accepted federal land at Fort Douglas as the site for the University of Utah.
 In 1900, Wells named Emma J. McVicker as the state superintendent of public instruction, making her the first woman to hold a high post in Utah's government.

 During his second term, Wells backed creation of the School of Mines at the University of Utah and the State Bureau of Statistics, and supported establishing uniform standards for dairy products and other foods.
 He also supported implementation of the federal Carey Act, which allowed private companies to create large irrigation systems and profit from the sale of water.
 Wells ordered 300 members of the Utah National Guard to respond to the 1903-1904 Carbon County Strike, and their protection of replacement workers hired from nearby communities enabled the coal mine owners to break the strike.

 Wells intended to campaign for a seat in the United States Senate for the term beginning in 1905, but agreed to defer to U.S. Representative George Sutherland, who was elected.
 Instead, Wells was persuaded to run for another term as governor in 1904, but he lost the Republican nomination to John Christopher Cutler, who won the general election.

-Later career
+Later career, personal life and death

 After leaving the governorship, Wells returned to his banking interests.
-From 1913 to 1917 he served as Salt Lake City's Commissioner of Parks and Property.
-In 1919 he became editor of the Salt Lake City Herald.
+From 1913 to 1917, he served as Salt Lake City's Commissioner of Parks and Property.
+In 1919, he became editor of the Salt Lake City Herald.

 Wells was later assistant treasurer and then treasurer of the United States Shipping Board Merchant Fleet Corporation.
 He retired in 1933 and returned to Utah, where he was associate editor of the Deseret Evening News.